ibm-cloud-docs/pattern-vpc-security/identity-and-access-domain.md

 ### Options
 {: #IAMOptions}

- - Multi-Factor Authentication (MFA) and complex passwords: Using MFA and complex passwords are always recommended
+ - Multi-Factor Authentication (MFA) and complex passwords: Using MFA and complex passwords are always recommended.
  - Assigning individual-based accesses and policies: This option is not recommended.
 Users should be placed into access groups or in trusted profiles with specific policies.
  - Single Sign On (SSO) Federation: Applicable where customers already have a single sign-on infrastructure or where customers want to use their established Active Directory or LDAP, and so on.